komi786/SemanticAnnotation-IPE/readMe.md

 Semantic Annotator
 Semantic annotator is a web component that supports annotation of oneM2M resource in Mobius Server Platform.
-It currently supports smart parking use case only.
+It currently supports smart parking and bus information system use case only.

 #######################################################
 Run commmand: node annotator